Budding journalists and science writers, here is your chance to inspire, impress and inform your readers.

 The following documents will need to be uploaded for your project:

-- Cover sheet with your Student ID Label attached (your Coordinator will give you this label)
+- Cover sheet with your Student ID details attached (your Coordinator will give you this)

 - Electronic copy of your science writing entry - Entries will be accepted as PDF or Word documents only.
 We cannot guarantee judges will be able to access any other file types.